kenspirit/joi-to-json/README.md

 ## Objective

-I have been using [joi](https://hapi.dev/family/joi/) a lot in different Node.js projects which guards the API.
+I have been using [joi](https://joi.dev/) a lot in different Node.js projects to guard the API.
 It's **The most powerful schema description language and data validator for JavaScript.** as it said.

 Many times, we need to utilize this schema description to produce other output, such as Swagger OpenAPI doc.